-After a lifetime of dealing with fuel and internal combustion engines, you’re probably expecting the driving experience of an EV to be a bit different.
-This is what it’s like.
+After a lifetime of dealing with petrol and diesel engines, you’re probably expecting the driving experience of an electric car to be a bit different.
+This is what it’s like driving an electric vehicle.

 So, you’ve made the decision that your next new vehicle purchase is going to be electric.